hassonlab/podcast-benchmark/docs/task-reference.md

 All tasks are located in the `tasks/` directory and must be registered using the `@registry.register_task_data_getter()` decorator.

+For performance benchmarks on each task, see [Baseline Results](baseline-results.md).

 ---

 ## Task List